 - It’s not very effective in controlling most fungus blooms

-Sodium bicarbonate can be successful against plant infections when utilized with oil.
+Sodium bicarbonate can be successful against plant garden infections when utilized with oil.
 Though botanical fungicides are always advisable due to their effectiveness, potassium bicarbonate and ammonium bicarbonate provide better disease control and plant wellbeing than sodium bicarbonates.
 These bicarbonates have an added advantage in that they give nitrogen and potassium, which are useful plant minerals four your garden and plants.

-Sulfur can be a preventive fungicide against mildew, rose dark spots, rusts, and different infections.
+Sulfur can be a preventive fungicide against mildew, rose dark spots, rusts, and different infections in gardens and plants.
 Sulfur keeps contagious spores from sprouting, so it must be applied before the infection spreads for the best outcome.
 Sulfur also has an unpleasant smell, and if enough is ingested, it can cause burning sensations or diarrhea.

-Natural fungicides made with copper can adequately kill fungi and microbes on some plants.
+A natural fungicide made with copper can adequately kill fungi and microbes on some crops and gardens.
 Farmers should take care to keep copper from harming the host plant by using sparingly at low concentrations.
 Copper sulfate was among the earliest natural copper fungicides used.

 Companion planting can help combat fungal infections and enrich soil structure as well.
 A good example is borage.
 Borage supports just about any plant close to it by limiting the harmful effects of pests and infections.
 It’s especially useful to strawberry plants and tomatoes.
 Another good companion plant is chives.
 Chives improve the development and flavor of vegetable yields and can reduce scabs in apple trees and dark spots in roses.
 Garlic plants also collect sulfur in the dirt, which is an appropriate fungicide that plants will assimilate into their pores when it’s nearby.
 If companion planting doesn’t work, it’s always advisable to go for botanical fungicides such as the products offered by SNS.

-Compost teas contain beneficial microbes and nutrients that can act as light natural fungicides.
+Compost teas contain beneficial microbes and nutrients that can act as a light natural fungicide.
 They also mitigate against similar effects of vector-borne disease.

 Directions to prepare compost tea: